“The ways of the Lord are not comfortable.

 6) Supportive Spiritual Exercises:

-a) Visits to the Blessed Sacrament: Students are encouraged to make frequent visits throughout the day to the Blessed Sacrament to grow in friendship and love with the Lord.
+a) Visits to the Blessed Sacrament: Students are encouraged to make frequent visits throughout the day to Christ, truly present in the Blessed Sacrament, to grow in friendship and love with the Lord.

 b) Eucharistic Devotion: At the last period on each Thursday, the entire school community will assemble in the chapel for Adoration, Spiritual Conference and Benediction.

 c) The Rosary: Mary is the Patroness of Cathedral.
+She is the lady of our house.
 Praying her rosary we meditate on the life, death and resurrection of her son, Jesus.
 On each Thursday in October & May our community prays the rosary together.
 It is strongly recommended that each student prays this devotional prayer on his own throughout the year.

 d) The Way of the Cross: Meditating upon and uniting ourselves with the passion of Christ, we journey with Him on the road to Calvary.
 During the Season of Lent, Stations of the Cross are held once a week.